stomy22/BD_Spot_AR_Control/README.md

 # Boston Dynamics Spot with Augmented Reality

 ## Description
-Control a Boston Dynamics Robot Dog with a Hololens 2.
-See the Livestreams of the Cameras inside a virtual Environment and interact with Hand Gestures with the Roboter Dog's Arm.
+Control a Boston Dynamics robot dog with a Microsoft HoloLens 2.
+See the camera livestreams holographic streams and interact with hand gestures with the robot dog's arm.

 ## install instruction
 ### interface pc